Ozone therapy refers to the process of administering ozone gas into your body to treat a disease or wound.

 Complications are usually caused by oxidative stress in the body.
 If ozone therapy can bring new, fresh oxygen to the blood and tissues, people with diabetes could have much better outcomes.

 An in-vitro study from 1991 found evidence that ozone therapy could completely inactivate the HIV virus.
-A follow-up study did not find ozone therapy to offer any therapeutic value to people with HIV, however.
-More research is needed on the use of ozone therapy for the treatment of HIV.
+A follow-up study published in 2008 didn’t find ozone therapy to offer any therapeutic value to people with HIV, however.

-There are many different ways to receive ozone therapy, and your provider will discuss the best options for you and your treatment.
-It may be given in three ways:
+There are many different ways to receive ozone therapy.
+Your healthcare provider will discuss the best options for you and your treatment.

-Directly to the tissue: If you undergo ozone therapy for an extremity problem or wound, the ozone gas will most likely be applied directly to the tissue of the affected body part.
+- Directly to the tissue.
+If you undergo ozone therapy for an extremity problem or wound, the ozone gas will most likely be applied directly to the tissue of the affected body part.
 The gas is administered in a protective covering.

-Intramuscularly: Ozone therapy is also available as an intramuscular injection.
+- Intramuscularly.
+Ozone therapy is also available as an intramuscular injection.
 For this injection, the ozone gas is mixed with your blood or sterile water before administration.

 Research for ozone therapy shows mixed results, though many results are promising.
 Several ozone therapy clinical trials are in progress for everything from HIV to arthritis.

-Medical providers take extreme caution when using ozone therapy.
+Healthcare providers take extreme caution when using ozone therapy.
 Being exposed to high concentrations of oxygen can damage red blood cells, so the measurements must be precise.

-New clinical trials for ozone therapy uses are in the works.
-In a recent study, scientists used ozone therapy in mice with nerve damage and found that it decreased their pain behaviors.
-A 2009 study also found it to be effective at fighting new types of bacteria.
+In a 2009 study, scientists used ozone therapy in mice with nerve damage and found that it decreased their pain behaviors.
+Another 2009 study also found it to be effective at fighting new types of bacteria.